LocalResearchGroup/llm-foundry/docs/Quick Starts.md

     "The answer to life, the universe, and happiness is" \
     "Here's a quick recipe for baking chocolate chip cookies: Start by"
 ```

-Note that the batch size arguments can be adjusted based on which GPU you use (L4 or A100).

 ### Paperspace Gradient Notebook